 EMPLOYEE TO COM PLETE:

 Name:

-Home Address:
+Home Address:Stre Zip

-Stre eet City Zip

-Date of Incident: Time: Location:

-EMPLOYEE'S STATE MENT OF INCIDEN Г:
+EMPLOYEE'S STATE MENT OF INCIDEN Т:

-Employee's Signature: Date:
+Employee's Signature:

-Instructions: E mployee, please sign b elow.

-The remain ider of this form will b e completed by the Exp oosure Control Officer.
+The remain mployee, please sign be oosure Control Officer.

-membrane, non-intact s kin, or parenteral con tact with blood or oth ans a specific eye, mouth, other her potentially infectious mater has been determined that:
+membrane, non-intact s kin, or parenteral con tact with blood or oth ns a specific eye, mouth, other mer potentially infectious material as been determined that:

-An Exposure Inci dent DID occur.
+An Exposure Inci esugution report it in is been determined that:

 A full medic cal evaluation and follo w-up was offered to the e employee.

 An Exposure Inci dent DID NOT occur.

-Employee's Signature/Da te Exposure e Control Officer's Signature/Dat te
+Employee's Signature/Da te Exposure Control Officer's Signature/Date